aknuds1/deploy-ecs/README.md

 *Make sure that you have logged into your Docker registry and configured the AWS CLI first.*

 ## Deploy to Staging
 The script `deploy-staging` deploys to your staging server.
+You will need task definition and service JSON files.

 It implements the following procedure:

-1. Deregister old task definitions in the task definition family.
-2. Stop old tasks.
-3. Tag Docker images corresponding to containers in the task definition with the Git revision.
+1. Tag Docker images corresponding to containers in the task definition with the Git revision.
-4. Push the Docker image tags to the corresponding registries.
+2. Push the Docker image tags to the corresponding registries.
+3. Deregister old task definitions in the task definition family.
-5. Register new task definition, now referring to Docker images tagged with current Git revisions.
+4. Register new task definition, now referring to Docker images tagged with current Git revisions.
-6. Scale down service to 0 instances, in order to be able to update it.
-7. Update service to use new task definition and scale service back up to the desired number of instances.
+5. Update service to use new task definition and scale service back up to the desired number of instances.